Azure/bicep-types-az/generated/app/microsoft.app/2022-11-01-preview/types.md

 * **customDomainConfiguration**: [CustomDomainConfiguration](#customdomainconfiguration): Custom domain configuration for the environment
 * **daprAIConnectionString**: string: Application Insights connection string used by Dapr to export Service to Service communication telemetry
 * **daprAIInstrumentationKey**: string: Azure Monitor instrumentation key used by Dapr to export Service to Service communication telemetry
+* **daprConfiguration**: [DaprConfiguration](#daprconfiguration): The configuration of Dapr component.
 * **defaultDomain**: string (ReadOnly): Default Domain Name for the cluster
 * **deploymentErrors**: string (ReadOnly): Any errors that occurred during deployment or deployment validation
 * **eventStreamEndpoint**: string (ReadOnly): The endpoint of the eventstream of the Environment.
+* **infrastructureResourceGroup**: string: Name of the platform-managed resource group created for the Managed Environment to host infrastructure resources.
+If a subnet ID is provided, this resource group will be created in the same subscription as the subnet.
+* **kedaConfiguration**: [KedaConfiguration](#kedaconfiguration): The configuration of Keda component.
 * **provisioningState**: 'Canceled' | 'Failed' | 'InfrastructureSetupComplete' | 'InfrastructureSetupInProgress' | 'InitializationInProgress' | 'ScheduledForDelete' | 'Succeeded' | 'UpgradeFailed' | 'UpgradeRequested' | 'Waiting' | string (ReadOnly): Provisioning state of the Environment.
 * **staticIp**: string (ReadOnly): Static IP of the Environment
 * **vnetConfiguration**: [VnetConfiguration](#vnetconfiguration): Vnet configuration for the environment